-

 2. Forecasting

-With forecasting and MMM, it’s less about using a crystal ball to see future sales and revenue, but instead about planning future marketing budgets and overall spend.
+With forecasting and MMM, it’s less about using a crystal ball to see future sales and revenue, but instead about planning future marketing budget and overall spend.
 After all, there are a lot of teams that will want to know what the marketing spend will look like in the months or year ahead.

 While we won’t get exact future figures from MMM, it can be used to roughly predict what those budgets, and the impacts of any changes, will be.
 This is still quite useful, since it allows other parts of the business to plan accordingly.